kehantan/labbook/docs/assays/mtt.rst

         Total cells needed = 10 concentrations * 5 wells/concentration * 5,000 cells/well = 250,000 cells (25*10^4 cells)

 Take note that even we wanted to test 8 different concentration, but the formula above state :code:`10 concentrations`.
 This is due to the inevitable deviations or minute errors during pipetting and handling of liquids.
-If we prepare just enough cell suspension for the exact number of concentrations we want, we might end up not having enough cells for the last few wells, so prepare a little extra amount for some headroom.
-Usually adding 3 to 5 concentrations extra into the calculation is sufficient.
+If the exact number of concentrations was prepared, there might not be enough cells for the last few wells, so extra amount was prepared for some headroom.
+Usually adding 2 to 3 concentrations extra into the calculation is sufficient

 *Amount of media needed*

-Now we need to calculate how much media we need.
-We would need 100 uL of media in each well.
+100 uL of media is needed in each well.
 The concept is similar to above section

     .. code-block::

         Total media needed = 10 concentrations * 5 wells/concentration * 100 μL/well = 5,000 μL

-Similar to above, :code:`10 concentrations` were used in calculation instead of 8 for some extra headroom.
+Similar to above, :code:`10 concentrations` were used in calculation instead of 8 for some extra headroom

-In total, we need 250,000 cells in 5 mL of media, which makes the concentration :code:`50,000 cells/mL`, or equivalent to :code:`(5*10^4 cells/mL)`.
+In total, 250,000 cells in 5 mL of media was needed, which makes the concentration :code:`50,000 cells/mL`, or equivalent to :code:`(5*10^4 cells/mL)`

-.. _mtt-part1:

 Trypsinise, count, seed
 -----------------------